← All varieties

 Origin / History

-An ancient English variety (Budd-Hansen), described as European/foreign by Warder and Elliott.
+An ancient/old English variety (Budd-Hansen; Bunyard; Hedrick), described as "Foreign" by Elliott and "European" by Warder.
 Known in Europe since 1688, when it was described by Ray, and grown in America for nearly two centuries (Hedrick).
-Bunyard notes that many red-fleshed apples have had this name applied to them, but believes the variety he describes to be the Old English apple so called.
-By Hedrick's time (1922) it was grown only on the Atlantic seaboard and even there was rapidly passing from cultivation.
-Beach characterizes it as of little value except as a dessert apple for family use.
+Bunyard identifies it as "the Old English apple so called," noting that "there are many red fleshed apples to which this name has been applied."
+By Hedrick's time it was grown only on the Atlantic seaboard and was rapidly passing from cultivation.
+Downing calls it "an old but very nice little dessert Apple."
+Esteemed historically for its peculiar pink flesh, as a curiosity for dessert (Elliott); Beach assesses it as "of little value except as a dessert apple for family use."

 Tree